 - Quickly generate QR codes and website links

-- Offer contactless and flexible payments – customers can pay direct from their phone with Apple Pay, Google Pay and credit cards
+- Offer contactless and flexible payments – customers can pay directly from their phone with Apple Pay, Google Pay and credit cards

 - Show guests your digital menu as soon as they check-in to your venue